 The Essential Services Commission of SA is the independent economic regulator of essential services in South Australia with the primary objective of protection of the long-term interests of consumers.

-Review of the Retailer Feed-in Tariff - Draft Price Determination
+Review of the Retailer Feed-in Tariff - Final Decision

-Further information on the Commission’s R-FiT Review is available in the Review of the Retailer Feed-in Tariff project page.
+Further information is available in the Retailer Feed-in Tariff Fact Sheet.

 The Commission clarifies what has happened to retail energy prices since 1 July 2012